-I am a proud Morehouse graduate, with a Bachelor of Arts in Psychology.
-Since graduating, I have worked in a variety of contexts including the Ronald E. McNair Post-Baccalaureate Achievement Program, the Georgia Public Defenders Standards Council and the Center for Supportive Schools in Princeton, NJ.
-After I established my professional identity, I returned to education to pursue a PhD in Clinical-Community Psychology at the University of South Carolina.
+Between my formal training, I have worked in a variety of contexts including the Ronald E. McNair Post-Baccalaureate Achievement Program, the Georgia Public Defenders Standards Council and the Center for Supportive Schools in Princeton, NJ.
+After I established my professional identity, I returned to education to pursue graduate work at the University of South Carolina.
 While I was in South Carolina, I developed a love for teaching SPSS and APA-writing style and tutoring college students in personal statement writing as these are the skills that helped me to survive graduate school.

-Morehouse College - BA, Psychology
+Undergraduate Degree: Morehouse College - Bachelor in Arts, Psychology

-University of South Carolina - MA, Psychology
+Graduate Degree: University of South Carolina - Master of Arts, Psychology

 High School English